szeidenleder/szeidenleder.com/content/post/workandplay/index.md

 +++
-title = "Learning should be hard, play should be easy" date = "2024-01-16" author = "Marco Szeidenleder" description = "Learning requires focused effort and clear purpose while creativity thrives through accessible play, yet what we do is often the exact opposite." tags = ["productivity", "creativity", "philosophy"]
+title = "Learning Should Be Hard, Play Should Be Easy" date = "2025-01-16" author = "Marco Szeidenleder" description = "Learning requires focused effort and clear purpose while creativity thrives through accessible play, yet what we do is often the exact opposite." tags = ["productivity", "creativity", "philosophy"]